-ABI encodes the function call to the function which should be specified as ContractName.
-FunctionName.
+ABI encodes the function call to the function which should be specified as ContractName.FunctionName.
 The arguments are cast and checked against the function specified as the first argument.
-The arguments must be in a tuple, e.g. (a, b, c).
-If there is a single argument no tuple is required.

 '''

 contract c {

 function f1() public {

-bytes foo = abi.encodeCall(c.bar, (102, true));
+bytes foo = abi.encodeCall(c.bar, 102, true);

 }

 function bar(int256 a, bool b) public {}

 }

 '''